doritoes/docker-guacamole/README.md

-**:warning: This project is now archived and no longer supported.
-Please contact me if you maintain a replacement and would like me to link to your repo.**
+**:warning: This project is now a fork of oznu/guacamose, which is archived and no longer supported.**

 # Docker Guacamole